GLOBAL MARKETS-Currencies volatile as investors eye G20

 NEW YORK, Feb 13 (Reuters) - Currency trading was volatile on Wednesday as concerns about currency wars and the fallout from mixed messages from the G7 put added focus on a meeting of world leaders in Moscow later in the week.

-The yen was flat to little changed, giving up some of its sharp gains from the previous session.
-Comments from Russian Deputy Finance Minister Sergei Storchak weighed on the yen after he said the currency had definitely been over-valued and that “there are no signs” Japan’s monetary authorities were intervening.
+The euro turned lower against the dollar and Japanese yen.
+The euro had earlier traded higher against the yen after Russian Deputy Finance Minister Sergei Storchak said the yen had definitely been over-valued and that “there are no signs” Japan’s monetary authorities were intervening.

 Currencies have been volatile after a G7 statement earlier this week on exchange rates, designed to calm talk of a currency war, instead triggered fresh concerns.